mucasali/Dokumi/markdownEditor.md

 3. Click insert image in toolbar and then you can insert your spesific address.

-> Images that you **Drop** or **Paste** in this editor, will be automaticly upload to cyberbermantra.net directory, but you can only show a addres in this editor. to preview your image and text, you can click toogle preview in Toolbar or press (ctrl-p) in your keybord
+> Images that you **Drop** or **Paste** in this editor, will be automaticly upload to cyberbermantra.net directory, but you will only see address in this editor.

+> To preview your image or text, you can click toogle preview in Toolbar or press (ctrl-p) in your keybord